tburrieza/tburrieza/README.md

 ### Hello there 👋

-I'm Tomás Burrieza (tburrieza), SR Software Engineer.
+I'm Tomás Burrieza (tburrieza), Software Engineer & CTO at mentatickets.com (GitHub: @mentaticketsorg)

 For over many years I've been working in huge production companies (most visited platforms on Argentina and Latin America) like Mercado Libre Inc. and Santander Bank.
+Also I've been working for Startups (currently as a CTO in Menta Tickets (Web: mentatickets.com)

 From that companies and from with my own investigation, educational works and even as a freelancer I've been working and experienced with many technologies like